 Click the attraction name to buy the tickets.

 Buy one ticket for unlimited entry for a year

 The following attractions let you visit as many times as you like for a year when you buy a ticket directly from them.

 - Royal Collection Trust properties including Buckingham Palace, Windsor Castle, Buckingham Palace Mews and the Queen’s Gallery

-If you plan to do some serious sightseeing, it might be worth buying a sightseeing pass.
+If you plan to visit a lot tourist attractions, it might be worth buying a sightseeing pass.
 See our guide to the main passes.